hpsaturn/ESPNowCam/README.md

 ## ESPNow Transmitter and Receiver

 The last version has many improvements, and right now is very stable.
 For now, it supports one transmitter and multiple receivers in real time using broadcast, and also P2P connections using MAC address.
-Could works multiple sources to one receiver using an ID for each source
+Could works multiple sources to one receiver using an ID for each source.

 [![ESPNow Camera Video](https://raw.githubusercontent.com/hpsaturn/esp32s3-cam/master/pictures/espnow_video.gif)](https://youtu.be/zXIzP1TGlpA)
 [[video]](https://youtu.be/zXIzP1TGlpA)